-Living three different lives shaped my life today.
+Living three different lives brought me to today.

-Before I was forced to go into business for myself (I'll explain more later) and offer my skill set to help the masses, I lived three different lives - or at least it feels like it.
+Before I was forced to go into business for myself (I'll explain more later) and take my expertise to the public, I lived three different lives - or at least it feels like it.
 Each life preparing me for a greater purpose that I was unable to realize at the time.
 My experiences equated to a storied life, allowing me to acquire specific tools leading me to where I am today.

 Growing up the focus at home and school was on a perpetual preparation for entering the workforce.
 Starting my own business never crossed my mind.
 There wasn’t much emphasis in the curriculum on entrepreneurship.
 I had been programmed from the start to work for someone else.